Envíos

 • No abstract or references are required.

-Short articles with a brief description of a specific development, technique or procedure, or a modification of an existing method.
+5. Technical note: short articles with a brief description of a specific development, technique or procedure, or a modification of an existing method.

 • Length: maximum 6000 words (not including abstract, captions and references).